Rektifier396/Rektifier/README.md

 1. Create a new project and attach this repository.
 2. Use the provided `Dockerfile` or `Procfile` (Docker build by default).
 3. Ensure Python buildpacks install dependencies.
-4. The service will listen on `$PORT` provided by Railway.
+4. The service launches via `entrypoint.sh`, which validates the `$PORT` value before handing it to Uvicorn.

 Environment variables can override defaults defined in `config.py` (e.g., `WATCHLIST`, `TIMEFRAMES`).